JoaoASousa/Live_Repos/README.md

 ## Publishing Vite project
 [Youtube video that helped](https://www.youtube.com/watch?v=5ccdo8iWR58)

+Disclaimer: 99% sure these were the exact steps for me.
+May not be "optimized" but should work.

 1. `vite.config.js` | create the file if it doesn't exist already. `REPO_NAME` is placeholder for the name of the repo.
 ```js
 // vite.config.js